cjerdonek/groome-python/README.md

 The purpose of this project is to provide a Groome template for a Python project for the following situation:

-* the package is pure Python (e.g. no C extensions)
+* the Python project is pure Python (e.g. no C extensions)
-* the project exposes a command-line script
+* the project should expose a command-line script

+The project template is based on the structure of the code base for [Molt](http://cjerdonek.github.com/molt/), which is the reference implementation for rendering Groome templates.

 Features